blakelawga/blakelawga/README.md

 ### 🏗️ Me

-I am a **Systems Engineer** and core contributor to **OpenClaw**, specializing at the intersection of high-concurrency architecture and decentralized automation.
-My work focuses on building resilient, low-latency frameworks that turn chaotic data into actionable execution.
+I am a **Systems Engineer** at **Kalshi**, specializing at the intersection of high-concurrency architecture and real-time event markets.
+My work focuses on building resilient, ultra-low-latency infrastructure that turns live market data into reliable, high-stakes execution.
 I treat code as infrastructure and reliability as the ultimate metric.

-- **Current Focus:** Optimizing OpenClaw’s core engine and horizontal scaling.
+- **Current Focus:** Scaling Kalshi’s core matching engine and horizontal platform infrastructure.
 - **Philosophy:** Stateless logic, stateful impact.
-- **Core Edge:** Bridging the gap between raw backend protocols and seamless user automation.
+- **Core Edge:** Bridging raw market protocols with seamless, automated trading experiences.

 ---